LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 ## Development workflow

-Now let's make some modifications to the new application.
+Now let’s make some modifications to the new application.
 In the `Application.scala` change the content of the response:

 ```
 def index = Action {